Herbert Burns: Ultimate Fighting Championship

 Burns made his UFC debut against fellow newcomer Nate Landwehr at UFC Fight Night: Blaydes vs. dos Santos on January 25, 2020.
 He won the fight via knockout in round one, for which he also earned the Performance of the Night bonus.

-Burns faced Evan Dunham on June 6, 2020 at UFC 250 in a 150 lb catchweight bout.
+Burns faced Evan Dunham on June 6, 2020, at UFC 250 in a 150 lb catchweight bout.
 He won the bout via rear-naked choke submission in round one.

-Burns faced Daniel Pineda on August 15, 2020 at UFC 252.
+Burns faced Daniel Pineda on August 15, 2020, at UFC 252.
 He lost the fight via technical knockout in round two.

-Burns was scheduled to face Billy Quarantillo on July 17, 2021 at UFC on ESPN 26.
+Burns was scheduled to face Billy Quarantillo on July 17, 2021, at UFC on ESPN 26.
 However, Burns pulled out in early June due to undisclosed reasons and was replaced by Gabriel Benítez.

-As the first fight of his new four-fight contract, Burns was scheduled to face Khusein Askhabov on July 16, 2022 at UFC on ABC 3.
+As the first fight of his new four-fight contract, Burns was scheduled to face Khusein Askhabov on July 16, 2022, at UFC on ABC 3.
 However, after Askhabov pulled out due to injury, Burns was booked against Bill Algeo.
-Despite a tight triangle choke attempt, Burns lost the fight via technical knockout in round two after he was unable to return to his feet.
+Despite a tight triangle choke attempt in the first round, Burns lost the fight via technical knockout in round two after he was unable to return to his feet.

+Burns faced Julio Arce on March 30, 2024, at UFC on ESPN 54.
+At the weigh ins, Arce weighed in at 147.25 pounds, one and a quarter pounds over the featherweight non-title fight limit.
+His bout proceeded at catchweight and Arce was fined 20 percent of his purse which went to Burns.
+Burns lost the fight via technical knockout in round two.

+Replacing an injured Gavin Tucker, Burns faced Jack Jenkins on August 17, 2024, at UFC 305.
+After being knocked down in the third round, Burns lost the fight via technical knockout when he could not return to his feet.

+On October 10, 2024, it was reported that Burns was removed from the UFC roster.

+Professional grappling career

+Burns competed against Pat Sabatini at Fury Pro Grappling 11 on November 2, 2024.
+He lost the match by golden score in overtime.

 Personal life

-Burns has a daughter, Isadora (born 2009).
+Burns has a daughter born in 2009.